 30 Seconds to Save your Life

 Although testicular cancer is the most common cancer in men ages 20-35, it is one of the most easily cured cancers.
 Early detection is essential for successful treatment.
 A testicular self-exam (TSE) is the best method for early detection.
 It is easily learned and simple to perform.
 A TSE should be performed every month so you become familiar with what is normal for you and can recognize any changes that may occur.
-Ask your health care provider to show you how to perform a TSE.
+See link below to learn how to perform a TSE.